kartoza/osgs/sphinx/source/installation/production_stack.md

 9. Copy over the mapproxy template files
 10. Run the production profile in docker compose

 At the end of the process you should have a fully running production stack with these services:

 IMAGE | PORTS | NAMES
 ------|-------|-------
-kartoza/mapproxy | 8080/tcp |                                   osgisstack_mapproxy_1
-nginx | 0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp |  osgisstack_nginx_1
+nginx:alpine | 0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp |  osgisstack_nginx_1
-swaggerapi/swagger-ui |        80/tcp, 8080/tcp |                  osgisstack_swagger_1
-postgrest/postgrest |          3000/tcp  |   osgisstack_postgrest_1
-kartoza/geoserver:2.18.0  |    8080/tcp, 8443/tcp  |  osgisstack_geoserver_1
-openquake/qgis-server:stable | 80/tcp, 9993/tcp | osgisstack_qgis-server_1
-kartoza/postgis:13.0 | 0.0.0.0:5432->5432/tcp  | osgisstack_db_1
-quay.io/lkiesow/docker-scp |   0.0.0.0:2222->22/tcp | osgisstack_scp_1
+quay.io/lkiesow/docker-scp | 22/tcp  |   osgisstack_scp_1
-certbot/certbot | 80/tcp, 443/tcp | osgisstack_certbot_1
+kartoza/hugo-watcher:main |  1313/tcp | osgisstack_scp_1

 The following ports will be accessible on the host to the docker services.
 You can, on a case by case basis, allow these through your firewall using ufw (uncomplicated firewall) to make them publicly accessible:

 1. 80 - http:Only really needed during initial setup of your letsencrypt
    certificate